Slimefun/Slimefun4/.github/CODE_OF_CONDUCT.md

 > Adopting, and enforcing, a code of conduct can help create a positive social atmosphere for your community.
 <br>\- *Source: [https://opensource.guide](https://opensource.guide/code-of-conduct/#why-do-i-need-a-code-of-conduct)*

-This document should serve the purpose of outlining the behaviour we expect from any participant of the project.<br>
+This document should serve the purpose of outlining the behaviour we expect from any participant of the project.

 ## Scope
 This Code of Conduct applies to all sections of the [Slimefun4 GitHub repository](https://github.com/TheBusyBiscuit/Slimefun4), our [Slimefun GitHub organization](https://github.com/Slimefun) and all repositories owned by said organization.<br>